real2two/real2two/README.md

 Currently, I don't have any open source project currently I am proud of.
 There might be something coming soon...

-I'm soon planning on released a web-based game called Hidodie!
-This would be my very first web-game and I plan on releasing a demo in Summer 2022.
+I'm working on a web-based game called Hidodie!
+This would be my *very* first web-game, and I plan on releasing a demo during Summer 2022.

 ## 📂 Other projects I've made.